davidtc8/Number-Guesser/README.md

 # Number-Guesser
-Game of guessing a number from 1-100 in Python!
+Game of guessing a number from 1-30 in Python!

+With different Difficulties: Easy, Medium, Hard